Oblivion-SA-MP/Freeroam-World/README.md

 # Note
     The development was stopped few days ago.
-I started this gamemode dueing the COVID-19 pandemic and stopped it at 21st Aug 2020.
+I started this gamemode during the COVID-19 pandemic and stopped it at 21st Aug 2020.
 If you want to continue it, then you can.
 I won't be developing it anymore.
 Thanks you.